mlisbit/backbone_boilerplate/README.md

 Backbone boilerplate code:
 ----------

-- working code with Backbone, requirejs, and sass
+- working code with Backbone, requirejs, and sass.
-- watchers to watch for sass changes and live reload them
+- watchers to watch for sass changes and live reload them.
 - git precommit hooks to auto build jsdoc documentation into markdown.
-- animated page transitions
+- animated page transitions.
-- testing with Mochajs, Chai, and Squirejs (for requirejs dependency injection)
+- testing with Mochajs, Chai, and Squirejs (for requirejs dependency injection).
-- building the code via grunt
+- building the code via grunt.
+- easily publish code gh-pages.
-- css autoprefixing
+- css autoprefixing.

 requirements:
 -----